-Water: Flying really strips your body of a large amount of water causing dehydration.
+Water: Flying really strips your body of xxx times water causing dehydration.
 Not only is it bad for your body and organs, which relies on ample water and fluid to work at its optimal levels, but can also dry out your skin.
 Make sure you travel with a re-fillable bottle so you can track your water intake and top up regularly!

 Sleep: Try and grab some shut eye when you can.
 An eye mask and neck pillow are crucial for plane trips no matter how short.
 Even though you’re away from your creature comforts and are searching for some familiarity, try to avoid looking at screens for at least 90 minutes before you go to bed including television computer and phones.
 This will help you fall into a much deeper and better quality of sleep.